jahidulpabelislam/cron-linter/README.md

 Lint cron files.
 Based on the work of @Dave13h from https://github.com/Dave13h/php-censor-cronlint-plugin, just the PHPCensor aspect removed and made into a standalone package.

-Currently validates values are valid (`*`, or in the supported range), can handle comma seperated values, handling range of values and stepped values is coming soon.

 # Installation

 ```composer require --dev jpi/cron-linter```